izenynn/mini-vim/README.md

 It uses `VT100` escape characters (I will implement `ncurses` in the future probably).

+P.S.
+I know they are way too much comments, sorry for that.
+I do this project for learning purpouses, so I comment everything I do for that reason ":D

 ## How to  use

 - Clone the repo